jkrems/jkrems.github.io/groupon-good-bye.md

 >
 > — [Definitely Real Traditional Folk Song][folk-song]

-When I first set foot in these hollowed walls<sup>1</sup>
+When I first set foot in these hollowed walls<sup>1</sup>, the year was 2011, the contract work temporary, and the Club Mate plentiful.
-the year was 2011, the contract work temporary, and the Club Mate plentiful.
+Looking back at those past eight years,
-Looking back at those eight years,
+I want to extend some words of appreciation to Grouponites past and present.
-I want to extend some words of appreciation to Grouponites past and present, in mostly chronological order:
+In mostly chronological order:

 **Leo Wehmeier** for telling me about that freelance gig at Groupon<br/>
 **Marcus Pappert** for giving said gig to me<br/>